 In 2018 American growers reported about improved profitability, and they certainly feel more certain and comfortable with their business choice.

 Why would a grower choose one type of glazing over another?

 We have to remember that what works for one customer may not work for another.
 Growers in California and in Colorado or here in the Midwest face different conditions: The climate varies, the elevation is different, and they do not get the same quality of light, which is a grower's biggest consideration.

 Most cultivators grow in a greenhouse since it enables them to use natural sunlight and save energy, but the option of growing in a warehouse with complete artificial lighting is also there.

-For security consideration and for effective blackout cycles purposes, greenhouse walls must be either 8mm opaque multiwall polycarbonate sheets, such as Thermaglas Opaque / SUNLITE Opaque, or just plain corrugated metal panels.
+For security consideration and for effective blackout cycles purposes, greenhouse walls must be either 8mm opaque multiwall polycarbonate sheets, such as SUNLITE Eclipse, or just plain corrugated metal panels.

-Some growers will even build a completely opaque greenhouse, using Thermaglas Opaque, walls and roof.
+Some growers will even build a completely opaque greenhouse, using SUNLITE Ecplise, walls and roof.
 They will then use indoor growing methods.
 It is faster and it has proved to be cost effective when compared with erecting a heavily constructed warehouse.

 Roofs are where people have more options.